Lisa Harrow: Television and film

 Harrow is known for playing Nancy Astor, the first woman to take her seat in the House of Commons, in the 1982 BBC drama Nancy Astor.
 It aired in the United States in the PBS series Masterpiece Theatre.

 Her first film role was in the Italian film The Devil Is a Woman (1974) starring Glenda Jackson.
 Also in 1976, she featured in an episode of Space: 1999 as Anna Davies in 'The Testament of Arkadia'.
 Harrow played Helen Alderson in the film adaptation of James Herriot's book All Creatures Great and Small (1975), starring alongside Simon Ward and Anthony Hopkins.
 She reprised the role the following year in the sequel It Shouldn't Happen to a Vet, this time opposite John Alderton and Colin Blakely.

-Harrow guest-starred in The Professionals as a formidable counsel arguing at a Court of Inquiry for the disbandment of CI5 in the second-season episode 'The Rack' (1978), written by Brian Clemens.
+Harrow guest-starred in The Professionals as a counsel arguing at a Court of Inquiry for the disbandment of CI5 in the second-season episode 'The Rack' (1978), written by Brian Clemens.
 She also starred in the BBC2 series 1990 as Deputy Controller Lynn Blake.